MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/cbrush-class.md

 ### <a name="remarks"></a>Açıklamalar

-`LOGBRUSH` Yapı, bir fırçanın stilini, rengini ve modelini tanımlar.
+`LOGBRUSH` yapısı, bir fırçanın stilini, rengini ve modelini tanımlar.

-Örneğin, bir bit `GetLogBrush` eşlemin belirli bir rengini veya stilini eşleştirmek için çağırın.
+Örneğin, bir bit eşlemin belirli rengi veya düzeniyle eşleştirmek için `GetLogBrush` çağırın.

 ### <a name="example"></a>Örnek